The algebraic cheap rebuilding property: Examples of bootstrappable properties

-The sequence~$\sfT_*^\Gamma$ does not seem to be a bootstrappable property of $\IZ\Gamma$-chain complexes, due to the fact that torsion does not behave well with taking quotients, which causes complications for axiom~\ref{ax:cone}.
+The failure of~$\sfT_*$ to be a bootstrappable property is due to the fact that torsion does not behave well with taking quotients, which causes complications for axiom~\ref{ax:cone}.
 In the next section, we introduce the sequence~$\sfCR^\Gamma_*$ which is designed to be (degreewise) contained in~$\sfT_{*-1}^\Gamma$ and simultaneously to be a bootstrappable property of $\IZ\Gamma$-chain complexes.